 Skip to content

-We traveled along dirt roads for hours just to catch a helicopter somewhere else, visiting places that are too far off the beaten track to even explain how to get to.
+We travelled along dirt roads for hours just to catch a helicopter somewhere else, visiting places that are too far off the beaten track to even explain how to get to.
 I’m not even sure that given unlimited resources I could even find some of these places for a second time.
-These are the adventures of 2005 when my mountain experiences kept me in the southern half of British Columbia.
-These pictures are from a variety of locales, primarily from the Coastal Mountain Range, Interior Plateau, and the north end of Vancouver Island.
-We based ourselves out of tiny places like Merritt, Boston Bar, Port Hardy, and Harrison Lake and commuted to our job sites.

 These locations are basically off-limits to the normal person.
 If it wasn’t for my job, I would have never been able to experience these things.
 Working in the wilderness funded several international vacations – to South America, India, and Africa – and as some people say, the journey is the destination.
 I think this journey was one of those events.

-What makes the Wilderness of Southern British Columbia so amazing?
+What makes the Wilderness of British Columbia so amazing?

 These are the destinations at the end of the road, far away from civilization.
 There are no crowds.
 You don’t have to talk to anyone except the small group you arrived here alongside.